Kherut/merlinbrain.cpp/README.md

 ```

 ### Run *Brain* in development mode
-In `main.go` find line
+In `config.yaml` find line
 ```
-development := false
+development: false
 ```
-and change it to
+and set it to
 ```
-development := true
+development: true
 ```

 Now run using